ilizin/api-rest-demo/README.md

 logging.level, logging.file.name, spring.main.lazy-initialization, spring.application.name, spring.main.banner-mode, logging.level,
 spring.banner.location, springdoc.swagger-ui.enabled, spring.banner.location, springdoc.api-docs.enabled

+This demo project goal is just didactic, so I encourage you to read the code, read all the comments, and learn from it.

 ## Description

 This demo project set up an easy API with three controllers where each provides a GET operation: